act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Passed Example 4

-This `article` element has both `word-spacing` and `line-height` specified, which are both below the permissible minimum, given the default pixel size of the body is `16px`.
+This `article` element has both `word-spacing` and `line-height` specified, which are both below the permissible minimum, given the default pixel size of the body is 16 pixels.

 ```html
 <article style="word-spacing: 1.8pt !important; line-height: 1em !important;">